Birkbeck2/web-development/README.md

 ## Week 11
 ### Coding session 9

-This repository holds some of the lecture notes for Web Development and User Experience, a course in the MA in Digital Media Design in the Department of Film, Media, and Cultural Studies at Birkbeck, University of London.
+This repository holds some of the lecture notes for Web Development and User Experience, a module in the Department of Film, Media, and Cultural Studies at Birkbeck, University of London.

 The lectures here are not exhaustive as many of the lectures are given with slides instead.
-See the Moodle course for the complete collection of lecture slides and notes.
+See the Moodle module for the complete collection of lecture slides and notes.